MrN0body777/cheetah.ninja/README.md

 To-do_List::::::::::
 ____________________

-reconnect when socket drop
+reconnect when socket drop.        ✅

-limit backend to 160 char
+limit backend to 160 char.         ✅

 systemd

-validated all backend endpoints
+validated all backend endpoints.   ✅